Deals Reminder: Rosetta Stone Lifetime Subscription (All Languages), save 36%

-Just a quick reminder on our fantastic deal on the Rosetta Stone Lifetime Subscription (All Languages) in the Geeky Gadgets Deals store this week.
+Don’t forget to check out our amazing deal on the Rosetta Stone Lifetime Subscription (All Languages) in the Geeky Gadgets Deals store this week.

 The Rosetta Stone Lifetime Subscription (All Languages) is available in our deals store for $189, which is a saving of 36% off the normal price.